February 1922

 Abbott (2000), pg 276; McDermott (2001), pg 167; McCluskey (2014), pg 119; Lawlor (2011), pgs 202-204

-An attempt is made to rob Lieutenant John Hubert Wogan Browne of the Royal Field Artillery at Infirmary Road outside Kildare Town.
+An attempt is made to rob Lieutenant John Hubert Wogan Browne of the BA’s Royal Field Artillery at Infirmary Road outside Kildare Town.
 He had just been to the Hibernian Bank in the town to collect the pay for the British troops in the nearby Kildare barracks.
 A struggle ensued and Lieutenant Wogan Browne is shot dead.
 (The lieutenant was unarmed.)
 Members of the IRA attended his funeral.
+According to McMahon, this robbery and killing was purely criminal in nature.

 Phoenix (1994), pgs 189-190